 Until very recently, patient options for traditional surgery included large, open incisions or laparoscopy, which uses small incisions but is typically limited to very simple procedures.
-Thanks to a breakthrough surgical technology, there is a new category of robotic surgery that allows surgeons to offer a minimally invasive option for complex surgical procedures such as radical prostatectomy, hysterectomy and now bariatric surgery.
+Now, thanks to robotic surgery, surgeons are able to offer minimally invasive options for complex surgical procedures, such as radical prostatectomy, hysterectomy and bariatric surgery.

 What is robotic surgery?

 At Memorial Hospital, many surgeons perform procedures using robotic surgical platforms.
 Robotic surgery allows for a minimally invasive approach to surgery.
 The da Vinci® Surgical System consists of: